DigitalGlobe/mltools/README.rst

 At the moment, there are four modules:

 - data_extractors: functions to get pixels from georeferenced imagery;
-- feature_extractors: functions to derive feature vectors;
+- features: functions to derive features from pixels;
 - crowdsourcing: interface with Tomnod to obtain training/test/target data and to write machine output to Tomnod DB;
 - json_tools: functions to manipulate json and geojson files.